K41R05/A3-Part-II-Q1/README.md

 # A3-Part-II-Q1
 includes: QuickSort.cpp, README.md, printOut.md (a script of the program log of running the algorithim)

+UPDATE: the QuickSort.cpp is broken, I commented close to the code that I was unable to make run unfortunately.
+I have the skeleton of what the broken portion looks like.

 README.md (This is the current file you're on)
   - Give a basic description of the QuickSort.cpp